bailey27/cppcryptfs/README.md

 If the "Enable saved passwords" setting is enabled in the settings tab,  then the "Save passwords" check box on the mount tab will be usable.

-When cppcryptfs saves passwords, it uses the Windows Data Protection API (DPAPI) which is described here.
+When cppcryptfs saves passwords, it uses the Windows Data Protection API (DPAPI)to encrypt the passwords.
+The Windows DPAPI is described here.

 https://msdn.microsoft.com/en-us/library/ms995355.aspx